 There will be periodic quizzes to prepare you for the exams.
 These quizzes will be available on Canvas.

-CANVAS HOMEWORK & WORKSHEETS
+CANVAS HOMEWORK

 Several optional homework assignments are available for each chapter to help you understand the material.
 The homework is posted in Canvas.
 You have multiple attempts to successfully answer the questions.
 These are not worth any points.
-There are also worksheets posted that contain old exam problems.

 EXAMS